saitejesh12345/RestTemplate1_Using_ExchangeMethod-/README.md

 ![image](https://github.com/saitejesh12345/UserManagementClient/assets/108732167/5df8eaa8-7e00-4e6e-9a37-b5e58c8d3d8a)

-**1.RestTemplate it extends another class and it implements RestOperations,Rest Operations has different menthods to enables communications and Rest Template implements those methods to ENable Communication.
+**1.** RestTemplate it extends another class and it implements RestOperations,Rest Operations has different menthods to enables communications and Rest Template implements those methods to ENable Communication.

 **2.** In **UserManagementClient class **,you can simply create an Object of RestTemplate like this